50 Cent Party: Terms

-There is an alternate official term for the Internet Commentator, as well as several unofficial terms coined by netizens for them:
+There is an alternate official term for the Internet commentator, as well as several unofficial terms coined by netizens for them:

 Among those names, "50 Cent Party" (五毛党) was the most common and pejorative unofficial term.

-The term is applied by Chinese netizens to any person who blatantly expresses pro-CCP thoughts online.

 According to Foreign Policy, Chinese cyberspace is also noted for its ideological contests between "rightists" – reformists who advocate Western-style democratic reforms, versus "leftists" – conservatives and neo-Confucianists who advocate Chinese nationalism and restructured socialism.
 In this backdrop, rightists sometimes refer to leftists derogatorily as "50 Centers", regardless of their actual employment background.

 The Hong Kong-based Apple Daily reported that although a search for "五毛党" ("50 Cent Party" in Chinese) on a search engine produces results, most were inaccessible and had been deleted.

 Effects and opinions

-The Internet commentator/50 Cent Party's activities were described by CCP general secretary and Chinese president Hu Jintao as "a new pattern of public-opinion guidance"; they represent a shift from simply erasing dissenting opinions to guiding dialogue.
+The 50 Cent Party's activities were described by CCP general secretary and Chinese president Hu Jintao as "a new pattern of public opinion guidance"; they represent a shift from simply erasing dissenting opinions to guiding dialogue.
 In 2010, a contributor to The Huffington Post stated that some comments she received on one of her posts were from the 50 Cent Party; she also stated that the 50 Cent Party monitors popular US websites, news sites and blogs and posts comments that advance Chinese governmental interests.

-David Wertime of Foreign Policy argued that the narrative where a large army of paid Internet commentators are behind China's poor public dialogue with its critics is "Orwellian, yet strangely comforting".
+David Wertime, writing in Foreign Policy, argued that the narrative where a large army of paid Internet commentators are behind China's poor public dialogue with its critics is "Orwellian, yet strangely comforting".
 Rather, many of the Chinese netizens spreading nationalist sentiment online are not paid, but often mean what they say.

-The colloquial term wumao, from the Chinese pronunciation of the term, has been used as an insult by some English speakers against people with perceived pro-CCP or pro-Chinese views, and has been cited in discussions of Sinophobia.
-An analyst at the Wilson Center has noted that ethnic Chinese are more likely to be called wumao than other groups of people in the English-speaking world; she attributed some of this to racism.
-In Australia, the term has been used as an insult amidst the rise of anti-Asian and anti-Chinese sentiments and the ongoing debate over increasing "Chinese influence" in the country.

-Counter measures
+Countermeasures

 Facebook and Twitter have been removing accounts and pages that are of "coordinated state-backed operation".
-In June 2020, Twitter has removed 170,000 accounts which targeted 2019–20 Hong Kong protests.
+In June 2020, Twitter removed 170,000 accounts which targeted 2019–2020 Hong Kong protests.